-As at March 12, 2012, there were 314,537,162 Class A shares and 1,438,727,131 Class B subordinate shares of Bombardier issued and outstanding.
+As at March 11, 2013, there were 314,537,162 Class A shares and 1,440,624,381 Class B subordinate shares of Bombardier issued and outstanding.

-To the knowledge of the directors and officers of the Corporation, the only persons who, as at February 29, 2012 beneficially owned or exercised control or direction directly or indirectly over shares carrying 10% or more of the voting rights attached to any class of its issued and outstanding voting shares were Mrs. Janine Bombardier and Mr. J.R.
-André Bombardier, both directors of the Corporation, and Mrs. Claire Bombardier Beaudoin and Mrs. Huguette Bombardier Fontaine.
-These four persons indirectly controlled, through holding companies, 249,199,910 Class A shares and 1,118,275 Class B subordinate shares, representing in the aggregate 79.23% of the outstanding Class A shares and 0.08% of the outstanding Class B subordinate shares of the Corporation and 54.39% of all the voting rights attached to all of its issued and outstanding voting shares.
-Please refer to the information disclosed on page 9 and in the notes (A), (E), (F) and (G) on page 12 of this Management Proxy Circular as to the number of Class A shares and Class B subordinate shares held by each of these four persons.
+To the knowledge of the directors and executive officers of the Corporation, the only persons who, as at March 11, 2013 beneficially owned or exercised control or direction directly or indirectly over shares carrying 10% or more of the voting rights attached to any class of its issued and outstanding voting shares were Mr. J.R.
+André Bombardier, director of the Corporation, and Mses.
+Janine Bombardier, Claire Bombardier Beaudoin and Huguette Bombardier Fontaine.
+These four persons indirectly controlled, through holding companies, 249,199,910 Class A shares and 1,118,275 Class B subordinate shares, representing in the aggregate 79.23% of the outstanding Class A shares and 0.08% of the outstanding Class B subordinate shares of the Corporation and 54.36% of all the voting rights attached to all of its issued and outstanding voting shares.
+Please refer to the information disclosed on page 9 and in the notes (A), (E), (F) and (G) on page 12 of this Circular as to the number of Class A shares and Class B subordinate shares held by each of these four persons.

-As at February 29, 2012, the directors of Bombardier (with the exception of Mrs. Janine Bombardier and Mr. J.R.
-André Bombardier) and executive officers of Bombardier as a group, beneficially owned, directly or indirectly, 17,688,275 Class A shares and 1,607,201 Class B subordinate shares, representing 5.62% and 0.11%, respectively, of the outstanding shares of each such class.
+As at March 11, 2013, the directors of Bombardier (with the exception of Mr. J.R.
+André Bombardier) and executive officers of Bombardier as a group, beneficially owned, directly or indirectly, 17,688,275 Class A shares and 2,267,406 Class B subordinate shares, representing 5.62% and 0.16%, respectively, of the outstanding shares of each such class.